 Because Wintergreen is soliciting proxies to elect its three nominees to the Board at the Annual Meeting, the election of directors in Class III will not be considered a "routine" matter.
 As a result, if your shares are held in street name and Wintergreen provides you with proxy solicitation materials through your broker and you do not provide instructions as to how your shares are to be voted in the election of directors, your broker or other nominee will not be able to vote your shares in the election of directors in Class III, and your shares will not be voted for any of our nominees in that class.
 We urge you to provide instructions to your broker or nominee so that your votes may be counted on this important matter.
-We urge you to vote your shares by following the instructions provided on the enclosed WHITE proxy card and returning the WHITE proxy card to your bank, broker or other nominee to ensure that your shares will also not be considered "routine" matters.
+We urge you to vote your shares by following the instructions provided on the enclosed WHITE proxy card and returning the WHITE proxy card to your bank, broker or other nominee to ensure that your shares will be voted on your behalf.
+The shareholder proposals described in this proxy statement and any other shareholder proposals brought before the Annual Meeting will also not be considered "routine" matters.